leo-buono/Game-Hardware/README.md

 **In the Assignment 3 folder you will find:**
 - Images of our 3D print and electronic components
-- Video folder containing Slicer animations
+- Video folder containing Slicer animations and youtube links to said animations
 - A folder containing the 3D print files
-- A folder containing our interactive scene
+- A folder containing our interactive scene, which is also playable on the github pages (readme there for more details)